There are thousands of bars in Madrid. So, where to start? Here’s our pick of the best bars in Madrid favored by locals and expats alike.

 Puerto Rico 32

-Run by Pepe and his Irish partner Maree, this homely English-speaking bar is – as its name implies – little more than an expanded kiosk, whose interior resembles a tiny pub and whose crowning glory is a surrounding outside tree-covered area where patrons sit.
-It nestles in the leafy wide avenued barrio of Chamartín in the north of the city and in summer is transformed into a tranquil shady oasis.
+Run by Pepe and his Irish partner Maree, this homely bar is little more than an expanded kiosk.
+The interior resembles a tiny pub and whose crowning glory is a tree-covered area where patrons sit.
+It nestles in the leafy barrio of Chamartín.
+In summer, it transforms into a tranquil shady oasis.

-Very popular with local and nearby expat working community, Pepe’s serves superb he-man sandwiches and Mexican style corn tortilla “wraps” (bacon, “Texas red”) plus Guinness and Cruzcampo beer.
+Very popular with local and nearby expats, Pepe’s serves superb sandwiches and Mexican-style corn tortilla wraps, plus Guinness and Cruzcampo.
 Go on a sunny day.
 Closes in winter.

 Tel: 915 218887

 A 1920s atmosphere still prevails in this former food shop where features like the marble bar and large windows stayed in spite of a trendier atmosphere.
 Just a stone’s throw from the Gran Vía, it provides character and value for money.
 It’s accordingly well patronized by appreciative local multinational Chueca residents and eager guide-clutching tourists.

 Enjoy the draught Spanish beer and wide variety of good tapas and raciones, especially the jamón serrano (mountain ham).

 With its splendid tiles, wooden beamed ceilings, and painted black and white wall copies of Parisian cafe photos by Doisneau, this perennially popular rendezvous with the young and international has a certain French air.
 The zinc bar top looks like it’s been imported from turn of century Paris.
 The mirror behind the bar is pure Manet.
 The interior is atmospheric and there’s a small outside terrace for summer drinking.